2017 Fresno shootings: Manhunt

 The woman, who had fled back to the room, was taken into custody on a felony accessory charge after attempting to take evidence from the crime scene and refusing to identify the gunman to police.
 According to investigators, the gunman escaped police detection at the motel by fleeing south to a nearby 7-Eleven and hiding out on the store rooftop, where he watched officers interview witnesses and waited for them to leave.
 Once they left the next morning, he got off of the rooftop, went to a nearby elementary school, and hid by a dumpster.
 He then traveled around Fresno over the weekend, changing his appearance by cutting his hair.

-On April 18, Fresno police identified one suspect in the shooting, 39-year-old Kori Ali Muhammad (see below).
+On April 18, Fresno police identified one suspect in the shooting, 39-year-old Kori Ali Muhammad.
 He was a friend of the daughter of the woman at the hotel.
-On the same morning, while out to purchase items for use in "voodoo rituals," Muhammad went to a Starbucks coffee shop.
-He used the shop's Wi-Fi to watch a broadcast by Fresno ABC affiliate KFSN-TV that identified him as a suspect in the security guard's murder.
+On the same morning, while out to purchase items for use in "voodoo rituals," Muhammad went to a Starbucks coffee shop and used the shop's Wi-Fi to watch a broadcast by Fresno ABC affiliate KFSN-TV that identified him as a suspect in the security guard's murder.